This Cinderella cocktail is fruity, creamy and a lovely shade of blue that comes from using blue curacao.

 Pin this Cinderella cocktail for later

-Would you like a reminder of this Disney inspired Glass Slipper Martini?
+Would you like a reminder of this fantasy inspired Glass Slipper Martini?
 Just pin this phot to one of your cocktail boards on Pinterest so that you can easily find it later.

 Admin note: This post first appeared on the blog in October of 2013.
 I have updated the post to add all new photos, a printable recipe card and a video for you to enjoy.